 Attending the event

-Booking will open once the programme is finalised.
+We will be re-advertising the Conference in the autumn and opening booking in late spring.
 Please note that all speakers must register for the conference.